20 Great Slow Cooker Recipes to Set And Forget

 Buffalo Chicken Meatballs piled high in a red baking dish.

-Slow Cooker Buffalo Chicken Meatballs
+Crock Pot Buffalo Chicken Meatballs

-We love our Buffalo wings, but certainly can't justify them as a balanced meal on the regular.
-These tender little meatballs have all of that great buffalo flavor but feel much more virtuous!
+We love our Buffalo wings but certainly can't justify them as a balanced meal on the regular.
+These tender little meatballs have all of that great Buffalo flavor but feel much more virtuous!

 Slow Cooker Corned Beef and Cabbage